jump-dev/HiGHS.jl/README.md

 HiGHS uses a global scheduler that is shared between threads.

-Before changing the number of theads using `MOI.Threads()`, you must call `Highs_resetGlobalScheduler(1)`:
+Before changing the number of threads using `MOI.Threads()`, you must call `Highs_resetGlobalScheduler(1)`:
 ```julia
 using JuMP, HiGHS